RVDavis/RVDavis.github.io/cv.md

 ### Academic service

+**2022-Present:** Organiser of the Memory & Research Seminar Series, QMU.
+**2021-Present:** Co-organiser of the QMU early career researcher network
+**2021-Present:** Committe member, School Research & Innovation Enhancement Group, QMU
+**2021-Present:** Member of the Ethics committee, QMU
-2019-Present : Organiser of the _Rising Star Seminar Series_, a quarterly seminar series for early career researchers based within Europe and working in the fields of Education and Developmental Psychology to discuss their work and careers to date.
+**2019-Present:** Organiser of the _Rising Star Seminar Series_, a quarterly seminar series for early career researchers based within Europe and working in the fields of Education and Developmental Psychology to discuss their work and careers to date.

-2017: Secured funding to organise a one-day UK-based conference:
-_Interdisciplinary approaches to understanding Autism Spectrum Disorders_.
+**2017:** Secured funding to organise a one-day UK-based conference: _Interdisciplinary approaches to understanding Autism Spectrum Disorders_.
 University of London.
 This included eight academic speakers who are world-leaders in their fields, and over 100 attendees.

 ### Markers of esteem

-2020: Selected for Ingenious Women, 2020 – a competitive networking initiative and leadership training course, for Early Career Researchers in Scotland.
+**2020:** Selected for Ingenious Women, 2020 – a competitive networking initiative and leadership training course, for Early Career Researchers in Scotland.

-2020: Invited founding member of the SOFAR network - A UK-wide interdisciplinary network of women in STEMM
+**2020:** Invited founding member of the SOFAR network - A UK-wide interdisciplinary network of women in STEMM

-2019 - present: Scientific advisor and committee member: Scottish Government’s Understanding Autism programme.
+**2019** - Present: scientific advisor and committee member: Scottish Government’s Understanding Autism programme.
 I was selected as the only researcher in Scotland for an advisory role in thisgovernmental committee.
 I have two main roles: The first is to co-produce a national media campaign to increase understanding of autism in the general population across Scotland.
 The second is assessing grant applications and allocating funding to Scottish charities who aim to increase opportunities for inclusion for autistic people living in Scotland.

 ***